Geology Thesis Format Guidelines

 Optic, K.N. and Axis, L.M., 1878, The 2V of uniaxial and isotropic minerals: American Mineralogist, v.
 1, p.
 1.

-Shaw, George, 1993, Reversing the Earth’s magnetic field using an equatorial solenoid: potential for innovative, simultaneous experiments in undergraduate science labs throughout the world: Midnight Star, v.
+Shaw, G., 1993, Reversing the Earth’s magnetic field using an equatorial solenoid: potential for innovative, simultaneous experiments in undergraduate science labs throughout the world: Midnight Star, v.
 57, no. 5, p.
 6.